adamzalesak/ArkDIffDisplayer/README.md

 1. `IDataManagement`: Responsible for downloading and fetching the CSV files.
 2. `IParser`: Responsible for parsing the data from the CSV files.
 3. `IDiffCreater`: Responsible for creating the difference between the two CSV files.
-4. `IOutputCreator`: Responsible for creating the output either to the console as a string or to some simple web.
+4. `IOutputCreator`: Responsible for creating the output either to the console as a string or to a simple website.

 ## Authors